Previous | Next

 She grimaced.
 "Oh, that's not good."

-They were approaching a crowd of cogs outside.
-The Vice president, Chief Financial Officer, and Chief Executive Officer were up on a little platform in front of the main entrance."
+They were approaching a congregation of cogs outside the building.
+The Vice president, Chief Financial Officer, and Chief Executive Officer were up on a little platform in front of the main entrance.

 "Shall we begin?" the V.P. asked the C.E.O.